ros/rosdistro/CONTRIBUTING.md

 python3 -m pip install -r test/requirements.txt
 ```

-The following modules/packages are needed and will see install by avobe comment.
+The following modules/packages are needed and will see install by the above command.

 | Dependency   | Ubuntu package (<=20.04)| Pip package  |
 | :------------: | --------------------------------- | -------------- |